- Hear the call of a short-eared owl

 Other Hotel Information

 The hotel combines traditional-style whitewashed buildings with light, airy interiors and contemporary, stylish décor.
 The hotel has three bars (one is seasonal), ideally suited for socialising.
 For the ultimate in relaxation, the hotel has its own spa.
 There's an extra charge for this but guests staying for seven nights or longer are welcome to use its facilities free of charge once per stay (with an additional session included for each subsequent week).
 The hotel is fully heated and air-conditioned.

 Outdoor swimming pool

 Set opposite a sand and pebble beach on the outskirts of Estepona, this exclusive resort is a world away from the busier side of the Costa del Sol and somewhere you can truly unwind and immerse yourself in Spanish culture.
 The traditional-style whitewashed buildings offer a magical backdrop to an evening stroll.
-Estepona's town centre is only one-and-a-half miles away and Gibraltar, Malaga and the exclusive Marbella Riviera are all within easy reach.
+Estepona's town centre is only 1.5 miles away and Gibraltar, Malaga and the exclusive Marbella Riviera are all within easy reach.

 Malaga airport is approximately an hours drive away.

 Sandwiched between Gibraltar and Marbella, this charming Spanish town has been lucky enough to retain its authenticity amidst its contrasting tourist-filled neighbours.
 If you're keen to sample traditional Spanish tapas and while the day away strolling cobbled streets and plazas, then Estepona is the perfect location.
 A prominent attraction in the port is the Bullring, home to a variety of museums and host to annual bullfights, open air cinema and concerts, and craft markets.
 It's also worth visiting the ruins of Castillo de San Luis in Estepona's old town and the botanical gardens boasting the largest collection of orchids in Europe.

 Day 1 UK-Estepona